 Confirm that the observed run length is at least the target_run_length while sending at an average rate approximately equal to the target_data_rate, by controlling (or clamping) the window size of a conventional transport protocol to a fixed value computed from the properties of the test path, typically test_window=target_data_ratetest_path_RTT/target_MTU.
 Note that if there is any interaction between the forward and return path, test_window may need to be adjusted slightly to compensate for the resulting inflated RTT.
+However see the discussion in Section 8.2.4.

-Since losses and ECN marks generally cause transport protocols to at least temporarily reduce their data rates, this test is expected to be less precise about controlling its data rate.
-It should not be considered inconclusive as long as at least some of the round trips reached the full target_data_rate without incurring losses or ECN marks.
-To pass this test the network MUST deliver target_window_size packets in target_RTT time without any losses or ECN marks at least once per two target_window_size round trips, in addition to meeting the run length statistical test.
+Since losses and ECN CE marks cause transport protocols to reduce their data rates, this test is expected to be less precise about controlling its data rate.
+It should not be considered inconclusive as long as at least some of the round trips reached the full target_data_rate without incurring losses or ECN CE marks.
+To pass this test the network MUST deliver target_window_size packets in target_RTT time without any losses or ECN CE marks at least once per two target_window_size round trips, in addition to meeting the run length statistical test.

 8.1.3.
-Background Packet Delivery Statistics Tests
+Background Packet Transfer Statistics Tests